rra/shadowhash/README.md

 ## Building and Installation

-Tie::ShadowHash uses ExtUtils::MakeMaker and can be installed using the same process as any other ExtUtils::MakeMaker module:
+Tie::ShadowHash uses Module::Build and can be installed using the same process as any other Module::Build module:

 ```
-    perl Makefile.PL
+    perl Build.PL
-    make
+    ./Build
-    make install
+    ./Build install
 ```

-You'll probably need to do the last as root unless you're installing into a local Perl module tree in your home directory.
+You will have to run the last command as root unless you're installing into a local Perl module tree in your home directory.

 ## Testing